mbali17/learnwebdevelopement/README.md

 # learnwebdevelopement
 This repo is used to collate all the materials built while learning web development.

-htmlandcssintroduction folder consists of introduction to all the HTML elements and the css to create a webpage
+htmlandcssintroduction folder consists of three folders
+1)HTMl:Introduction to all the HTML elements
+2)CSS : Introduction to CSS regards to various styling elements like fonts,transition,float etc 3)Javascript:How to use javascript to manipulate DOM on the web page,events,errors and accepting user input displaying messages using alerts,console

 MathWebsite : it is the first integrated web page built after the introduction to implement what is learnt.